Pickled Watermelon: Summertime in a Jar

 Some people like to cut their watermelon into strips, but I prefer mine in chunks that are just the right size for popping into my mouth.
 Enjoy!

-- Pour simmering water into jars to 1/2 inch below rim of jar.
-Wipe rim clean and put on lids.
+- Pour simmering brine into jars to 1/2 inch below the rim of the jar.
+Wipe rim clean and put on canning lids.

-- Put jars into canner and boil for 10 minutes.
+- Completely submerge the jars in a canner and boil for 5 minutes.
 Remove jars from canner and let cool.
-Check for proper seal before storing.
+Check for proper seal before storing in a cool place.
 Pickles should be ready in 3 to 4 weeks.